zuru122/target-lock-project/README.md

 * Date-based withdrawal restriction adds more realistic use cases and state handling.

 ### Step 3
-* Multiple savers logic – right now, only the owner can withdraw; expand so each user can set their own target and withdraw individually.
+* Multiple savers logic – right now, only the owner can withdraw; expanded so each user can set their own target and withdraw individually.

-### Step 1 and 3"Done"

 <!-- Interaction -->
 ## Interaction